 The Audit Committee comprises of Paula Brancato (Chair).
 The role of the Audit Committee is responsibility for reviewing the effectiveness of the Group’s financial reporting, internal control policies, and procedures for the identification, assessment and reporting of risk.
 The latter two areas are integral to the Group’s core management processes and the Committee devotes significant time to their review.

 The external Auditors have unrestricted access to the Chairman of the Audit Committee.
 Audit Committee meetings are also attended by the external Auditor where appropriate and, by invitation, the Chairman/Chief Executive Officer, any other Directors and senior management.

 - Remuneration Committee

-The Renumeration Committee is chaired by Peter Taylor.
+The Renumeration Committee is chaired by Dr Mark Enfield.
 The Committee convenes once a year and is engaged on all matters of corporate remuneration and is responsible for:

 - Agreeing a policy for the remuneration of the Chairman and Chief Executive Officer, non-executive Directors and other senior executives;